 On our first trip, just as we got to the temple we saw the daily parade of monks and old ladies.
 Bomunsa temple is where people come to to pray for sons and grandsons, which seems like quite an old fashioned idea to me, and which is probably why there were no young people in the parade.

 The bus dropped us off at the cluster of shops and restaurants around the temple entrance.
 We then walked up through the temple gate and up the really, really steep hill to the temple.
 The walk took us about fifteen minutes, with many stops for me to catch my breath.

 Entrance to the temple was ₩2,000 (about £1.20).

-At the temple complex there was a huge bell – which is rung at sunrise and sunset to scare away the West Sea dragons; a temple which contains three golden Buddhas; a cave temple; a temple which contains a large sleeping Buddha; a temple shop; and an area which we think is the cemetery for the temple monks.
+At the temple complex there was a huge bell, which is rung at sunrise and sunset (we think it is to scare away the West Sea dragons); a temple which contains three golden Buddhas; a cave temple; a temple which contains a large sleeping Buddha; a temple shop; and an area which we think is the cemetery for the temple monks.
 There were lots of small, stone statues of the monks, and, like the terracotta army, each statue has its own quirks and characteristics.
 Some of them are playful, some look like they’re asleep, one is covering the ears of a monkey – they are all wonderful.